 Additionally, I have needed multiple surgeries to fish out these bone fragments that have shredded my already weak tendons, and also had to have tendons re-routed through bones in my leg, have bones shaved down in my hands, and have tendon sheaths cut to relieve pressure.

 While this disorder is tremendously painful and causes understandable stress, I have determined that attitude is everything.
 I have realized that I have the opportunity to choose my outlook every day.
 With that, life goes on!
-Some days are better than others, but every day is a blessed day with God on my side, my loving, amazing mom in Wisconsin supporting me with every step of the journey, and my family and friends here in MN and throughout the world bringing me joy.
+Some days are better than others, but every day is a blessed day with God on my side, my loving, amazing mom in Wisconsin supporting me with every step of the journey, my husband patiently working to ensure that I am as comfortable as possible, and my family and friends here in MN and throughout the world bringing me joy.

 Life is good!
 Choose to do good things for others, and you will always feel better than when you started.